Status : Published Published On : Jan, 2021 Report Code : VRFB11011 Industry : Food & Beverage Available Format : Page : 161

 Growth Drivers

-The expanding reach of social media across the world, rising concerns about food industry transparency regarding the efficacy, ill effects, sustainability of the animal based protein foods is greatly impacting the consumer buying decisions.
-With the ongoing pandemic of COVID-19, which is suspected to be originated from animal, the shift of consumer from meat products to plant based meat is inevitable.
-Plant based meat is situated on the lucrative crossroad of these social dynamics and is likely to be benefitted from this phenomenon.
+The expanding reach of social media across the world, and rising concerns about food industry transparency regarding the efficacy, ill effects, and sustainability of animal-based protein foods are greatly impacting consumer buying decisions.
+With the ongoing pandemic of COVID-19, which is suspected to have originated from animals, the shift of consumers from meat products to plant-based meat is inevitable.
+Plant-based meat is situated at the lucrative crossroads of these social dynamics and is likely to benefit from this phenomenon.

 Consumers find potential advantages of plant-based foods, on the other side, and equate such items with better health outcomes and higher nutritional value.
 A 2016 study by Oxford University found that a 'healthy' diet (i.e. one that contains less meat) could prevent 5.1 million deaths worldwide by 2050.